Monifieth railway station

 Monifieth railway station serves the town of Monifieth near Dundee, Scotland.
 It is sited 5 mi 72 chain from the former Dundee East station, on the Dundee to Aberdeen line, between Balmossie and Barry Links.
 ScotRail, who manage the station, operate all services.

 History

 The station was opened on 6 October 1838 on the 5ft 6in gauge (1676mm) Dundee and Arbroath Railway.
 The station had two platforms, one on each side of a double track running line.
 The goods yard was to the north of the station.
 The railway changed to standard gauge in 1847.

 A camping coach was positioned here by the Scottish Region from 1956 to 1966, with two coaches here for the last two years.

-The original station buildings have been demolished and recovered parts used for the Birkhill railway station building on the Bo'ness and Kinneil Railway.

 Facilities

 Both platforms have shelters and benches.
 Platform 1 has a payphone and help point, whilst platform 2 is equipped with cycle racks.
 Both platforms have step-free access, but the footbridge which links them is not step-free.
 As there are no facilities to purchase tickets, passengers must buy one in advance, or from the guard on the train.